 These benefits can usually be obtained after providing the following to the VA:

 The only reason that veterans may not receive compensation for these things is if they were dishonorably discharged.

 Asbestos diseases that are recognized and typically covered by the VA include:

-At Serling & Abramson, we've successfully represented many Navy veterans in the state of Michigan.
-Since 1970, our team has worked hard to get Navy veterans and their families the compensation they deserve for what they've endured.
-If you or a loved one has a mesothelioma diagnosis and you need an experienced law firm to represent you legally, we've got you covered.
+At Serling & Abramson, P.C., we’ve successfully represented many Navy veterans in the state of Michigan.
+Since 1970, our team has worked hard to get Navy veterans and their families the compensation they deserve for what they’ve endured.
+If you or a loved one has a mesothelioma diagnosis and you need an experienced law firm to represent you legally, we’ve got you covered.

 Filing mesothelioma or other asbestos-related claims with Veterans Affairs isn’t as simple as filling out some paperwork.
 How everything is compiled and written matters a great deal.
 You could experience some disappointing results if you don’t have an experienced asbestos lawyer to help you get everything organized properly.
 Our lawyers can help you with this process and walk alongside you until you get results.